-Interest income Gain on disposal of items of property, p Government grants plant and equipment
+Interest income Gain on disposal of items of property, plant and equipment Government grants Exchange gain

-There were no unfulfilled conditions or contingencies relating to the various government grants received from the Singapore Government.
+There were no unfulfilled conditions or contingencies relating to the various government grants mainly Jobs Support Scheme received from the Singapore Government.

 6. FINANCE COSTS